bartificer/programming-by-stealth/docs/pbs55.md

 The challenge set at the end of the previous instalment was to continue to improve the recipe you’ve been working on for the past few instalments in a number of ways.

-The first part of the challenge was to find something in your recipe that defaults to displaying as a block, and have it display inline instead, or _vica-versa_.
-I chose to re-visit the _Did you Know_ section so as to make it more compact.
+The first part of the challenge was to find something in your recipe that defaults to displaying as a block, and have it display inline instead, or _vice-versa_.
+I chose to revisit the _Did you Know_ section so as to make it more compact.
 This small section of the page consists of an `<aside>` tag which contains a heading and a paragraph.
 By default both the heading and paragraph are blocks, so they each start a new line.
 To make the aside more compact I chose to have the header display as inline block (with the `d-inline-block` class), and the paragraph as inline (with the `d-inline` class).
-The reason for choosing inline block for the heading is to be able to vertically align it (with the `align-middle` class), and the reason for choosing inline for the paragraph is to allow it flow over multiple lines if needed.
+The reason for choosing *inline block* for the heading is to be able to vertically align it (with the `align-middle` class).
+The reason for choosing *inline* for the paragraph is to allow it flow over multiple lines if needed.
 Below is the relevant code segment:

 ```html
 <aside class="m-5 border border-info rounded p-2">